Percolation for the stable marriage of Poisson and Lebesgue with random appetites: Introduction

-Thorisson showed in \cite{Thor} (which was the beginning of the current research in allocations) that $\Xi$ and $\Xi^*$ can be coupled so that almost surely one is a translation of the other.
+Thorisson showed in \cite{Thor} that $\Xi$ and $\Xi^*$ can be coupled so that almost surely one is a translation of the other; i.e., $\Xi^*=\Xi-\psi^{-1}(0)$ (namely, centering the plane at the Poisson point to which the origin is allocated in the stable marriage gives the Palm version of the Poisson process).
 Therefore, $\psi_{\Xi^*}$ is defined $\mathcal P^*$-a.s.
 Finally, remember that since $\Xi$ is a Poisson process, $\Xi^*$ is a Poisson process with an added point at the origin.
 (See a similar reasoning in \cite{HHP1} p.
 1256 and \cite{HPPS} pp. 8--9).